bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 * Moving Agenda:
 1. IT Ops Workflow - BA's starting to create the Zenhub tickets for IT OPs - Linda to bring up to discuss with relationship team
 1. Staff dashboard scope - Confirm the requirements by Sept 15th
+1. Corporate search - when are we doing this? and who is doign this?
 1. Quantitative Analysis across application - when should we prioritize this?
-1. Corporate search - when are we doing this? and who is doign this?
 1. Staff ability to Filter records on Account management screen.
 Near real names for Basic Account types(ABC Company" "ABC - Company" "ABC Company." all with different emails)
 1. Share the user testing result with the team - Forgot what was this about?
-1. Antipatterns in way of working
 1. Change in Scope of our PI
 1. How to execute the upcoming PI's?
    - Remote vs In person?